Land transport of livestock standards and guidelines

 Livestock operator checking sheep in transport The Livestock Management Act 2010 (LMA) requires all livestock operators involved in the livestock transport process to comply with the Livestock Transport Standards.
 There will be court penalties and/or infringements for those operators found to be in breach of the standards.

-The LMA also requires livestock operators to conduct a systematic risk assessment of any prescribed livestock management standards within six months of these Standards being adopted into legislation.
-This involves an assessment of the likely animal welfare risks as a result of the livestock management activity.
+The Livestock Management Act also requires livestock operators to conduct a systematic risk assessment within 6 months of any prescribed livestock management standards being adopted into legislation.
+This involves an assessment of the likely animal welfare risks of the livestock management activity.

-Livestock operators who are participating in an Agriculture Victoria approved compliance arrangement such as an industry Quality Assurance (QA) program, are deemed 'accredited livestock operators'.
-They are exempt from conducting the systematic risk assessment, as a risk assessment will have been performed under the rules of their approved QA program.
+Note that livestock operators who are participating in an Agriculture Victoria approved compliance arrangement, such as an industry Quality Assurance (QA) program, are deemed 'accredited livestock operators'.
+They are exempt from conducting the systematic risk assessment as a risk assessment would have been performed under the rules of their approved QA program.

 Standards are the legal requirements for livestock welfare and use the word 'must'.
 The standards detail the requirements of livestock management practices and tasks.